-If you’ve become disabled and find yourself unable to work, long-term disability (LTD) insurance could replace a portion of your lost wages and help ensure that you can support yourself and your family.
+If you have become disabled and find yourself unable to work, long-term disability (LTD) insurance could replace a portion of your lost wages and help ensure that you can support yourself and your family.

 Employees and/or their employers pay insurance premiums to provide these benefits if you’ve become disabled due to injury or illness.
 Many people across Nova Scotia find them to be a vital source of income during a period of long-term disability.